 Although I have not used this braiser from all accounts, it cooks evenly and is of great value.
 It does have a self-basting lid and Crockpot are a specialist in slow cooked cookware.
 Cleaning is a breeze, and just like other enameled cast iron cookware, you never have to worry about seasoning your pot.

 Crock Pot sure knows a thing about slow cooking and they have some very good reviews.
-Here’s a link to Amazon if you want to see their prices.
+Here’s a link to Amazon if you want to see their prices (affiliate link).
 If you’re looking for a cheaper Dutch oven this could be a good choice.

 Tramontina Enameled Cast Iron Covered Sauce Pan

 This cute, but mighty Dutch oven comes in blue, red and silver.
 It’s 6.5 quarts and it’s great for heating, cooking, or even frying. however, its only oven safe up to 450 degrees.
 So I would be inclined to use it for slow cooking or stovetop cooking.
-Click to see how they rate on Amazon.
+Click to see how they rate on Amazon (affiliate link).

 Many people add this Dutch oven to their Tramontina cookware collection.
 The company has a huge range of cookware which includes stainless steel and knives.
 Although I’m not sure of the name Tramontina they sure have plenty of heritage.
 The history of the company dates back to 1911.